-Teaching Tzedakah (Charity) to Children
+How We're Teaching Tzedakah (Charity) to Our Child

-The system was to give the child an allowance of one dollar for every year of the child's age.
-Of that amount, 60% went into a long-term savings account to be used in the future, e.g. college; 30% was allotted to "fast cash" (which is the equivalent of most children's allowances); and 10% went to charity, or tzedakah.
+The system was to give a child an allowance of $1 for every year of the child's age.
+Of that amount, 60 percent went into a long-term savings account to be used in the future, e.g. college; 30 percent was allotted to "fast cash" (which is the equivalent of most children's allowances); and 10 percent went to charity, or tzedakah.

 This year, though, our child let us know that he would like to choose where the tzedakah money from the summer would be used.
-He asked our opinion, and we spent some time in discussing various agencies and their functions.
+He asked our opinion, and we spent some time discussing various agencies and their functions.
 We talked about a homeless shelter, a shelter for women and children, and the United Way.
-We also had picked up a food bank bag at Rosh Hashanah services to fill and return on Yom Kippur; our congregation delivers them to a food bank after the holidays.
+We also had picked up a an empty bag at Rosh HaShanah services to fill and return on Yom Kippur; our congregation delivers them to a food bank after the holidays.

-Our child decided to spend the tzedakah money on the food for one of the bags.
-At the grocery store, our child picked up a cart and proceeded to select items, keeping in mind how much money there was and how to create the most nutritious combinations.
-(Of course, two packages of blue Jello were counted among the staples).
-At the checkout, this 10-year-old child pulled out 15 one-dollar bills and presented them to the checker.
-She looked in astonishment at us, as she asked, "Your parents make you buy your own groceries?"
+Our child decided to spend the tzedakah money on food for one of the bags.
+At the grocery store, he picked up a cart and proceeded to select items, keeping in mind how much money he had and how to create the most nutritious combinations.
+(Of course, two packages of blue Jell-O were initially counted among the staples).
+At checkout, our 10-year-old pulled out 15 one-dollar bills and presented them to the cashier, who looked in astonishment at us as she asked, "Your parents make you buy your own groceries?"

 There is no question in our minds that using this system for giving children their allowances teaches the value of money.
 More importantly, it has taught our child to be a member of the community, to be kind and generous towards others, and to understand that tzedakah comes from the heart.